Underground Storage Tank

 Compliance Inspection Program

 The federal Energy Policy Act mandates that Underground Storage Tank (UST) systems, except certain heating oil and exempted tank systems, be inspected every 3 years.
-In Connecticut, this represents more than 3,000 sites with more than 12,000 tanks.
+In Connecticut, this represents more than 3,000 sites with approximately 8,000 tanks.

 The primary goal of the UST Inspection Process is to promote compliance with the UST Regulations and Statutes